NOAA-GSL/iHub/expo/FAQ.md

 The GSL EXPO is an annual lab-wide poster event designed to showcase recent scientific and non-scientific achievements, share innovative ideas, highlight new research and tools, and promote potential collaborations.

 ### 2. When and where will the GSL EXPO2025 be held?
-GSL EXPO 2026 will be held on Wednesday, March 4th, from 1:00 to 3:00 PM at the DSRC 2B Hallway area and online.
+GSL EXPO 2026 has two sessions.
+The in-person session will be held on Wednesday, March 4th, from 1:00 to 3:00 PM in the DSRC 2B Hallway area.
+The online session will be held from 12:00 to 1:00 PM featuring remote presenters.

 ### 3. When is the poster registration deadline?
 February 20, 2026 Friday